Fact: Everyone knows some guy who brags about eating super-hot food.

 “Hot peppers are nothing!
-They brush their teeth with hotter stuff.
-Even their oatmeal is spicier!”
+I can brush my teeth with hotter stuff.
+Even my oatmeal is spicier!”

 I have a few of these guys in my neighborhood.
 They would taste some of my home-made salsa made from my wife’s garden-grown produce, and no matter how many hot peppers I added, they would give me that same humblebrag, “this tastes great, but it’s not very hot.”